SnowEx/spicy-snow/README.md

 # spicy-snow

-Python module to use volumetric scattering at C-band to calculate snow depths from Sentinel-1 imagery using Hans Lieven et al.'s 2021 technique
+Python module to use volumetric scattering at C-band to calculate snow depths from Sentinel-1 imagery using Lieven et al.'s 2021 technique

 Lievens et al 2019 - https://www.nature.com/articles/s41467-019-12566-y
 - the original nature paper.
 Methods are at the bottom.